c2lang/documentation/documentation/docs/language/bitoffsets.md

 A new feature in C2 are __bit-offsets__.

-NOTE: dont confuse __bit-offsets__ with __bit-fields__, which are x-bit wide fields inside a struct member.
+NOTE: Dont confuse __bit-offsets__ with __bit-fields__, which are x-bits wide fields inside a struct for memory conservation.

-Bit-offsets are used in code that often needs to fetch certain bits from registers, like driver code.
+Bit-offsets are used in code that often needs to fetch certain bits from registers, such as driver code.

 The syntax of a bit-offset is `value[<highest bit>:<lowest bit>]`.